Year 3 & 4

 Let's eat Granny.

-Commas can also be used either side of someone's name when they are being addressed.
+Commas can also be used on either side of someone's name when they are being addressed.

 Commas are used to separate the day of the month from the year.